curtmorgan3/fight_or_fright/readme.md

   2. https://wireframe.cc/4Ja0ae
   3. https://wireframe.cc/zHqdCd

+Deployment:
+  1. bent-taste.surge.sh

+Known Issues:
+  1. Sometimes a sprite will remain for one turn after its monster is destroyed
+  2. Occasionally, after a player dies or clears a floor, the floor will render as if the battle continues

+Planned Implementations:
+  1. Add animations for attack sequences
+  2. Make randomly generated names for looted weapons
+  3. Make the site responsive and mobile friendly

 # Description

 The user plays a hero on Halloween that must travel through the infinite levels of a haunted house.
 He